Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/README.md

 Git is a distributet version control system.
 In human words: A system that records changes to a file or set of files over time so that you can recall specific versions later.

-No GitHub? you use Bitbucket?
+No GitHub?
+Are you using Bitbucket?
 - [Git CLI](https://git-scm.com/downloads).
 Easy to start with thatnks to this free training https://try.github.io
 - https://desktop.github.com/
 - https://www.sourcetreeapp.com/